BenjaminStonawski/Carillon-Catalina-fix/README.md

 # Carillon Catalina fix
-Boot Chime for Hackintosh Catalina.
+Boot Chime for Hackintosh.

-This is the repaired version of Carillon which works on Catalina.

-NOTE: That version works on Sierra, High Sierra, Mojave and Catalina as well!
+This is the repaired version of Carillon which works on Sierra, High Sierra, Mojave and Catalina as well!

 # How to install it